harness/developer-hub/docs/infra-as-code-management/workspaces/review-workspace.md

 1. Navigate to the workspace you created, and then select the **Resource** tab.
 You can see the following details:

     * All the resources.
-Selecting each resource shows you the attributes of the resources.
+Selecting each resource shows you the attributes of that resource.

     * All the output variables that were generated and the values.